Prins Hendrik Ende Desespereert Nimmer Combinatie Zwolle,

 Their home

-venue was renamed IJsseldelta Stadion after the local region while the club returned
+venue was renamed IJsseldelta Stadion after the local region, while the club returned

-before former player Ron Jans took over as coach in the summer of 2013.
+to the title of PEC Zwolle before the team consolidated their Eredivisie status, before former player Ron Jans took over as trainer in the summer of 2013.

 Zwolle

-qualified for the 2014-15 Europa League where they went out in the play-off
+qualified for the 2014-15 Europa League, where they went out in the play-off

-round to Sparta Praha before the displays of Lars Veldwijk helped his team to more
+round to Sparta Praha, before the displays of Lars Veldwijk helped his team to more

 European football the following season.
-In the summer of 2016 IJsseldelta
+In the summer of 2016, IJsseldelta

-Stadion was renamed MAC³PARK stadion in a sponsorship deal.
+Stadion was renamed MAC³PARK Stadion in a sponsorship deal.

-place in 2016-17 saw Jans being replaced by John van 't Schip who led the side
+place in 2016-17 saw Jans being replaced by John van 't Schip, who led the side

-Stegeman was put in charge of the team in the summer of 2019.
-PEC were in fifteenth
+helm ended with Zwolle towards the wrong end of the table.
+John Stegeman was put in charge of the team in the summer of 2019.

 PEC Zwolle

-will play in the Eredivisie in the 2020-21 season.
+will play in the Eredivisie in the 2025-26 season.

 My visit